 Racing in shock as equine flu sees Thursday’s cards cancelled

-An outbreak of equine flu has forced the cancellation of all British racing on Thursday.
+An outbreak of equine flu has forced the cancellation of all British racing on Thursday – and the British Horseracing Authority is set to decide in the coming hours how long the shutdown must last.

-The British Horseracing Authority (BHA) made the decision on Wednesday night after the Animal Health Trust confirmed three positives tests from vaccinated horses in an active racing yard.
+The BHA made the decision to cancel all Thursday’s cards on Wednesday night after the Animal Health Trust confirmed three positive tests from vaccinated horses in an active racing yard.

-In a statement, the BHA reported horses from the infected yard raced on Wednesday at Ayr and Ludlow, adding identification of the virus in vaccinated animals presented a “cause for significant concern”.
+In an initial statement, the BHA reported horses from the infected yard raced on Wednesday at Ayr and Ludlow, adding identification of the virus in vaccinated animals presented a “cause for significant concern”.

 Donald McCain’s yard was the only one represented at both tracks.

+“Following these results being known, a call will be convened to discuss the implications, and a decision will then be made as to the impact on racing in the coming days.

+“We are aware that people want to know the situation as regards racing tomorrow and this weekend, and we will seek to provide more clarity as soon as we are able.
+It is likely that any definitive decisions on whether racing can take place tomorrow will be taken later this evening.”

-The BHA statement added: “The action to cancel racing has been viewed as necessary in order to restrict, as far as possible, the risk of further spread of the disease.
+The BHA said in its previous statement: “The action to cancel racing has been viewed as necessary in order to restrict, as far as possible, the risk of further spread of the disease.

 “The BHA has worked quickly to identify which yards could have potentially been exposed today and identify the further actions required.”